nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/customization/generic/encryption-at-rest.md

   The APIServer will be configured to use the secret key to encrypt `secrets` and `configmaps` kubernetes resources before writing them to etcd.
   When reading resources from `etcd`, encryption provider that matches the stored data attempts in order to decrypt the data.
-  We currently do not rotate the key once it generated.
+  CAREN currently does not rotate the key once it generated.

 1. Configure APIServer with encryption configuration: